220124-JavaReactAzure/CupOfJava/standup.md

 - Everything implented went right.
 Almost zero issues were encountered while programming.
 - Focused a little too much on adding extra stuff and did not pay attention to looking at the mvps.
 - Will pay attention more to the mvps before trying to implement extra stuff.

+## **2.10.22**

+### Brandon
+- Looking forward to P1.
+WHOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO!!!!!!!!!!!!!!!

+### Jacob
+- Wondering what the new teams are gonna be like, cuz of the rearranging business...totally not shady.
+Like, there's a team with only FOUR PEOPLE!

+### Andrew
+- Finishing up P0 after having a good and balanced breakfast.

+### Lewis
+- Finishing up P0.
+Looking forward to P1, looking forward to not using menus the Java way.

+### Scott
+- Same as Lewis.

+### Austin Blandford
+- Another day, another nickel.